Palatine Divorce Lawyers

 The childhood home of Ted Nugent has witnessed many changes over the years.
 The American family has changed, as well.
 Today, for the first time in history, most children grow up in “non-traditional” homes, such as stepparent households, single-parent households, or adoptive households.
 These families face some unique emotional and financial challenges.
 Frequently, a solid divorce order makes these challenges much more manageable.

-The compassionate Palatine divorce attorneys at the Law Offices of Martin Delaney understand the challenges that today’s families face.
+The compassionate Palatine divorce attorneys at the Delaney Heckman understand the challenges that today’s families face.
 Many of the people on our professional team come from non-traditional families themselves.
 So, we fully understand your needs and goals.
 As such, we work hard to develop cost-effective and long-lasting solutions which benefit your family, now and in the future.

 Starting a Divorce